oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.1.24 Multiple Definition in Involvements

-It must be tested that items of the list of involvements do not contain the same `party` regardless of its `status` more than once at any `date`.
+It MUST be tested that items of the list of involvements do not contain the same `party` regardless of its `status` more than once at any `date`.

 The relevant path for this test is: